 SOC 1 vs SOC 2 vs SOC 3, should you choose whether your controls affect a client’s internal control over financial reporting?
 Service providers may find it hard to decide which of the most popular reports is best for their business.
 Yet each SOC report serves a unique function.

 Certain people can only use a SOC 2 audit report.
 It has information on the systems and controls used to keep data safe.
 If you are SOC 2-compliant and aren’t sure if you need a SOC 3 audit report, remember that SOC 3 is a generic report, but it’s an excellent way for anyone to market their business.
-But it’s essential to know more about SOC compliance – When to get it?
+But knowing more about SOC compliance is essential – When to get it?
 Which SOC 1 vs SOC 2 vs SOC 3 report best fits?